dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 ## A quick recap of what allocating memory means

-Again how a memory manager allocate memory deeply depends on its design and what it supports, for this section what we assume is that the operating system has a Physical Memory Manager, with Paging Enabled, and a heap to allocate memory, this design choice is good because it prepare the ground for when processes will be implemented to let them have their own address space.
+Again how a memory manager allocate memory deeply depends on its design and what it supports, for this section what we assume is that the operating system has a Physical Memory Manager, with Paging Enabled, a PMM and a VMM, this design choice is good because it prepare the ground for when processes will be implemented to let them have their own address space.

 Under the assumptions above, what happens under the hood when we want to allocate some memory from the heap?